Chayanne: Acting career

 In the 1980s, Chayanne participated in several soap operas and starred in the comedy series Generaciones with Luis Antonio Rivera.
 In 1994 he played himself in Volver a empezar along with Yuri.
 That same year, he also starred in Linda Sara opposite former Miss Universe, Dayanara Torres.
 The film was written and directed by famous Puerto Rican filmmaker Jacobo Morales.
 In 1998, he starred in his first Hollywood role, playing a Cuban dancer along with Vanessa L. Williams in Dance with Me.
 He also made a guest appearance on Ally McBeal.
 In the next few years he worked in other projects like the Argentine soap opera Provócame, for which he made the soundtrack of the same name.

 In 2008, Chayanne played the title role (of a vampire) on the television series Gabriel: Amor Inmortal.
 To familiarize himself with the concept he adopted a different daily schedule, sleeping during the day and working at night.
 He noted that the production wanted to "make things look as real as possible", but that the adaptation process was difficult.
 The series debuted on September 28, 2008, on Mega TV.

+He voiced Flynn Rider in Tangled (2010) for the Latin-American Spanish dubbing.

+Personal life

+He is married to Marilisa Maronesse and their children are son Lorenzo and daughter Isadora.
+The family lives in Miami Beach, Florida.
+He is the uncle of Venezuelan singer Lele Pons.